US Supreme Court Hears Oral Arguments in Nestlé USA, Inc v. Doe I and Cargill Inc v. Doe

 (1) Can the Supreme Court impose liability on domestic corporations under the Alien Tort Statute (ATS) of 1789?

 Counsel for the businesses argued that the ATS does not grant jurisdiction over US corporations.
-In the 2018 case of Jesner v Arab Bank, PLC, a divided Supreme Court held that it could not extend liability to foreign corporations under the ATS without congressional authorisation, but the question of liability on domestic corporations under the ATS was not resolved, as emphasised by counsel for the victims.
+In the 2018 case of Jesner v Arab Bank, PLC, a divided Supreme Court held that it could not extend liability to foreign corporations under the ATS without congressional authorisation.
+However, in Jesner, the question of liability on domestic corporations under the ATS was not resolved, as emphasised by counsel for the victims in Nestlé.

 (2) Can claims of aiding and abetting crimes abroad, when alleged against a domestic corporation, overcome the general presumption against extraterritoriality?

-Overall, the Supreme Court seemed reluctant to allow these large cocoa companies to continue to profit from cheap cocoa harvested by enslaved children without any risk of liability.
+Overall, the Supreme Court seemed reluctant to allow these large cocoa companies to continue to profit from the work of enslaved children without any risk of liability.

 A decision from the Supreme Court is expected in June 2021.
 In the meantime, this case demonstrates the significant and extended litigation that can arise when human rights abuses occur in the supply chain of a business.